SathyaBhat/sathyasays.com/content/posts/2020-12-30-terraform-apply-only-on-change.md

 make: *** [Makefile:2: plan] Error 2
 ```

-You'll notice `make` exits with an error.
+`make` exits with an error.
 The problem is that Make exits with an error whenever it encounters a non-zero exit code - even if it is what you want.
 In our case, terraform's detailed exit code conflicts with Make's exit code check.
 One way to handle this is to make use of bash's "double pipes" like so

 ```bash
 cat /this/does/not/exist || echo "This was run"